styvesg/nsd_gnet8x/README.md

 ## Software Requirements

-A python notebook environment with the following packages
+The exact minimal requirement are not known exactly.
+However, the implementation uses standard routines and very few dependencies, therefore old version may still perform adequately.
+The experiment has been performed with the following software versions:

-- numpy
+- python 3.6.8
-- scipy
+- numpy 1.19.5
-- torch
+- scipy 1.5.4
-- torchvision
+- torch 1.10 with CUDA 11.3 and cudnn 8.2